skenqbx/node-caster/README.markdown

 ```

 #### node.up(opt_callback)
-Fire up the node.
+Starts up the node.

 `opt_callback` is an optional `function(err)`.
 A possible error is emitted when no callback is set.

 #### node.down(opt_callback)
-Shut down the node.
+Shuts down the node.

 `opt_callback` is an optional `function()`.

 #### node.send(message, opt_callback)
-Send a message to other multicast nodes.
+Sends a message to other multicast nodes.

 `message` is a `String`, `Number` or `Object`.